10. How to Find the Hero Angle for Food Photography

 Instead, make sure you have dynamic light and quality textured backgrounds.

 The best images have beautiful lighting.
 Lighting that has both highlights and shadows.
-This helps us see colours, tones, texture and dimension. .
+This helps us see colors, tones, texture and dimension. .

 Make sure you’re taking your photos in the best light possible.
 If you shoot natural light, check out our article here.